Iraqi officials: Drive-by shooting kills 8 north of Baghdad

 - Mueller has dozens of inquiries for Trump in broad quest on Russia ties and obstruction

-The police officials and eyewitnesses spoke on condition of anonymity as they were not authorized to talk to the media.
+Among the casualties in Tarmiyah were workers who were putting up election campaign posters for candidates running for parliament, police officials said.
+The officials and eyewitnesses spoke on condition of anonymity because they were not authorized to talk to the media.

+Last month, IS warned that anyone who runs for a seat or votes in the election will be considered an infidel, saying it will also attack polling stations.

+In an online video, it showed the shooting of what it described “two advocators” — meaning campaigners — for the vote in Tarmiyah.
+A few days later, the militant group released an audio message accusing Iraq’s Shiite-led government of being an agent for Iran.